musti-b/DistanceMeasurement/README.md

 ### Hardware Configuration
 1. Connect the **ultrasonic sensor** to the Raspberry Pi Zero's GPIO pins.
 2. Wire the LEDs to GPIO pins with appropriate resistors for current limiting.
-3. Connect the **TFT display** to the Raspberry Pi using SPI or I2C.
+3. Connect the **OLED display** to the Raspberry Pi using SPI or I2C.
 4. Enable SPI on the Raspberry Pi:
    ```bash
    sudo raspi-config